MichalTarasiuk/fork/README.md

-Liblary can cause errors.
-Please not use.
+Liblary does not support react 18

 # Fork